 This verse has been bandied about as the go-to text for understanding the Christian’s relationship to alcohol.
 Drink a little wine, it’s good for you.
-You may hear this sort of argumentation: “See?
+You may have heard it argued thusly: “See?
 The Bible not only allows a little consumption now and again, it commands it, for health reasons.”
-Or, “The Bible isn’t condoning drinking of alcohol, it’s just saying that when you’re sick you need some medicine.
+On the other hand, “The Bible isn’t condoning drinking of alcohol, it’s just saying that when you’re sick you need some medicine.
 Timothy didn’t have aspirin or Nyquil, what was Paul supposed to say?”
 I’ve heard them all, so have you.
-I won’t add to the din of that racket with this article.
+I won’t add to the din of that racket here.

 The context is dealing with problems, specifically relating to the eldership.
 Some problems stem from those in the congregation making various accusations against the elders.
 This happens all the time: He’s too harsh, too unloving, not compassionate enough, too hard, too soft.
 He’s too deep, he’s too shallow.
-Anonymous letters of accusation are apparently not just an American construct.
+And apparently, anonymous letters of accusation are apparently not just a contemporary American phenomenon.
 Somehow, that’s strangely comforting.
-I’d like to compare the ones addressed to me to some of Timothy’s; I hope they were similar.
+I’d like to compare the ones that have been addressed to me to some of those handed to Timothy; I hope they were similar.

 But elders aren’t perfect, either.
 Some accusations against them have merit.
 Some elders fall into sin.
 And when they do, they need to be rebuked.
 Severely.
 Because if they’re not, the other elders will get the idea that it’s not that critical for them to fight against sin.
 They won’t feel the need to be desperately mortifying the flesh.
 Timothy, if you just paper these sins over, they’re just going to get worse.
 As Barney Fife once famously said, “You gotta nip it in the bud!”

 Why?
 Some of them are going to go bad.
 Some of them are seeds planted in rocky ground.
 They grow up fast and wither away just as fast.
 You don’t know yet which are wheat and which are tares.
 And Timothy, if you call a tare a stalk of wheat, and tell the rest of the wheat to line up under the authority of the tare, you need to know that you’re responsible for the mess he makes.
-If he turns out to be a wolf-shepherd in sheep’s clothing, and you signed his security clearance, you’ve got some explaining to do to the Chief Shepherd.
-Don’t succumb to the pressure to fill leadership positions before you figure out what you are really working with.
+If he turns out to be a wolf-shepherd in sheep’s clothing, and you signed his security clearance, you’ve got some explaining to do to the Chief Shepherd for the bite marks all over his sheep.
+Don’t succumb to the pressure to fill leadership positions or encourage the growing young ones before you figure out what you are really working with.

 So Timothy, it’s not going to be easy.
 Beat back the false accusations.
 Deal with the true ones.
 Rebuke this elder; don’t make that young man an elder.